Should I File Auto Insurance Claim Or Not

 Understanding the Claims Process

-Regardless of the person at fault for an accident involving injury or property damage, you must inform your broker, agent or insurance company within seven days.
+Regardless of the person at fault for an accident involving injury or property damage, you must inform your broker, agent, or insurance company within seven days.
 If it is not possible in seven days, report it as soon as possible.
-If this is not done within a reasonable amount of time, your insurance company may not honour your claim.
+If this is not done within a reasonable amount of time, your insurance company may not honor your claim.
 You are required to report your claim within a period of one year.

 You should do the following: